Denison, Texas: Geography

 Denison Dam, which forms Lake Texoma on the Red River, is 5 mi north of Denison.
-The city is in the center of the Texoma region, encompassing parts of Texas and Oklahoma.
+The lake is in the center of the Texoma region, encompassing parts of Texas and Oklahoma.

 Climate

 Denison has a humid subtropical climate (Cfa in the Köppen climate classification).

 Demographics

-2020 census

 As of the 2020 United States census, 24,479 people, 9,361 households, and 6,038 families were residing in the city.